videojs/video.js/docs/guides/faq.md

 ## Q: How can I play RTMP video in video.js?

 Make sure that the Flash tech is available -- RTMP is not playable on browsers without Flash including mobile.
+Flash will only be available on video.js 6 with the [videojs-flash package][flash], in previous versions it was builtin to video.js.
 Then, just set the rtmp source with an appropriate type -- `rtmp/mp4` or `rtmp/flv`.
 The main thing to be aware of is that video.js splits the connection url and stream name with the `&` character.
 So, you'd want to update the url to follow that format.
 For example: `rtmp://example.com/live&foo` or `rtmp://example.com/fms&mp4:path/to/file.mp4`.